Feinoko/Hero-video-landing-page/memo.md

 ==========
 -> create onload animation:
 -hero text appears fading in, blur to focus
--video fades in
+*fade in the span elements 1st, then after a delay, fade the white text in -video fades in
 -discover us appears
 -on click discover, nav overlay slides in (top+bottom)